Rashed50/vr_data_processor/README.md

     client.tls_set("E:\\Germany File\\Martin Becker\\projects\\vr_data_processor\\vr_data_processor\\datasource\\certificate\\client_cert.cer" , tls_version=ssl.PROTOCOL_TLSv1_2)
  ```

- Now you can run the project by run this below code
+ Now you can run the project by run this below code in two way eigther specific port or withour mentioning port .
+  Here 8081 is port number that this project will run on this port.
+Don't use any port number that is engased by another application.

  ```
     python manage.py runserver

+    or

+    python manage.py runserver 8081

  ```

 After successfully run the application . you project will run on a ip address that you will see after run the project . now you can open you browser and the webpage . after open